 Are Any Employers Exempt From Having Workers Comp Insurance in California?

-Here in Bakersfield and all of California, almost all employers must carry workers’ compensation insurance.
+Here in Bakersfield CA and all of California, almost all employers must carry workers’ compensation insurance.
 This is true even if they only have one employee, use seasonal workers or just employ part-time workers.
 There are a few exceptions to this:

 - Volunteers at non-profit organizations